 The Company also may generate revenues from payments received under a collaborative agreement.
-Collaborative agreement payments may include nonrefundable fees at the inception of the agreements, milestone and event-based payments for specific achievements designated in the collaborative agreements, and/or royalties on sales of products resulting from a collaborative arrangement.
-For a complete discussion of accounting for collaborative arrangements, see Revenues from Collaborative Arrangement below.
+Collaborative agreement payments may include nonrefundable fees at the inception of the agreements, contingent payments for specific achievements designated in the collaborative agreements, and/or net profit-sharing payments on sales of products resulting from a collaborative arrangement.
+For a complete discussion of accounting for collaborative arrangements, see Revenues from Collaborative Arrangements below.